xschen-beb/CyberThreat-Eval/output/LokiBot Campaign Targets Microsoft Office Document Using Vulnerabilities and Macros.md

    Port: N/A (exploited via document vulnerabilities and macros)
    Severity: Critical
    Incident: LokiBot Campaign
-   Signature name: ìMalicious Office Document Vulnerability Exploitsî Internal checks:
+   Signature name: ‚ÄúMalicious Office Document Vulnerability Exploits‚Äù Internal checks:
        - Setting1: Ensure that all Microsoft Office applications are updated to the latest versions.
        - Setting2: Macros should be disabled by default in all Office applications.